 Another benefit of becoming a Level Up client is that additional support, such as for an occupational therapist or a clinical assessment, can often happen with a much shorter wait, due to own our team consulting together internally.

 We have practitioners who specialize in child, adult, couples and family challenges.
 Here is a general list of our specializations:

 - ASD (Autism Spectrum Disorder)

 - Learning Disabilities

 - Couples Therapy

 - Substance/Addiction Use Concerns

 - Trauma and Brain Injuries

 - Women in Business

 If you are unsure whether we support your concern, contact us.
-You'll be able to chat with Kerri, or Melody.
+You'll be able to chat with our clients relations team.
 Our practitioners take precautions to prevent the spread of Covid-19, and we hope our practices will ease any covid anxiety that you may have.